-- (ii) the creditor does not know both the name of the driver and a current address for service for the driver, the creditor will (if all the applicable conditions under this Schedule are met) have the right to recover from the keeper so much of that amount as remains unpaid; - (g) inform the keeper of any discount offered for prompt payment and the arrangements for the resolution of disputes or complaints that are available; - (h) identify the creditor and specify how and to whom payment or notification to the creditor may be made; - (i) specify the date on which the notice is sent (where it is sent by post) or given (in any other case).

-(3) The notice must relate only to a single period of parking specified under subparagraph (2)(a) (but this does not prevent the giving of separate notices which each specify different parts of a single period of parking).

-(4) The notice must be given by:

-- (a) handing it to the keeper, or leaving it at a current address for service for the keeper, within the relevant period; or - (b) sending it by post to a current address for service for the keeper so that it is delivered to that address within the relevant period.

-(5) The relevant period for the purposes of sub-paragraph(4) is the period of 14 days beginning with the day after that on which the specified period of parking ended.

-(6) A notice sent by post is to be presumed, unless the contrary is proved, to have been delivered (and so "given" for the purposes of sub-paragraph (4)) on the second working day after the day on which it is posted; and for this purpose "working day" means any day other than a Saturday, Sunday or a public holiday in England and Wales.

-(7) When the notice is given it must be accompanied by any evidence prescribed under paragraph 10.

-(8) In sub-paragraph (2)(g) the reference to arrangements for the resolution of disputes or complaints includes:

-- (a) any procedures offered by the creditor for dealing informally with representations by the keeper about the notice or any matter contained in it; and - (b) any arrangements under which disputes or complaints (however described) may be referred by the keeper to independent adjudication or arbitration. - 10 (1) The appropriate national authority may by regulations made by statutory instrument prescribe evidence which must accompany a notice which is to be relied on as a notice to keeper for the purposes of paragraph 6(1)(a) or paragraph 6(1)(b) (as the case may be).
+- paid in full, and - (ii) the creditor does not know both the name of the driver and a current address for service for the driver, the creditor will (if all the applicable conditions under this Schedule are met) have the right to recover from the keeper so much of that amount as remains unpaid; - (g) inform the keeper of any discount offered for prompt payment and the arrangements for the resolution of disputes or complaints that are available; - (h) identify the creditor and specify how and to whom payment or notification to the creditor may be made: - (i) specify the date on which the notice is sent (where it is sent by post) or given (in any other case). - (3) The notice must relate only to a single period of parking specified under subparagraph (2)(a) (but this does not prevent the giving of separate notices which each specify different parts of a single period of parking). - (4) The notice must be given by: - (a) handing it to the keeper, or leaving it at a current address for service for the keeper, within the relevant period: or - (b) sending it by post to a current address for service for the keeper so that it is delivered to that address within the relevant period. - (5) The relevant period for the purposes of sub-paragraph (4) is the period of 14 days beginning with the day after that on which the specified period of parking ended. - (6) A notice sent by post is to be presumed, unless the contrary is proved, to have been delivered (and so "given" for the purposes of sub-paragraph (4)) on the second working day after the day on which it is posted; and for this purpose "working day" means any day other than a Saturday, Sunday or a public holiday in England and Wales. - (7) When the notice is given it must be accompanied by any evidence prescribed under paragraph 10. - (8) In sub-paragraph (2)(g) the reference to arrangements for the resolution of disputes or complaints includes: - (a) any procedures offered by the creditor for dealing informally with representations by the keeper about the notice or any matter contained in it; and - (b) any arrangements under which disputes or complaints (however described) may be referred by the keeper to independent adjudication or arbitration. - (1) The appropriate national authority may by regulations made by statutory instrument prescribe evidence which